Abandon your low-fat diet immediately – it might kill you!

 Your skin loves fat – but keep it clean!

-If a new client’s skin and hair are a bit dry, I always check that they are eating enough good fats.
-Fats lubricate the skin from within, whereas moisturisers can only work on the outer layer of skin – which is dead!
-Fat also strengthens the walls of our skin cells so moisture can’t escape as easily.
+If a new client’s skin and hair are a bit dry, I always check if they are eating enough good fats.
+Fats lubricate the skin from within (they strengthen the cell walls to stop moisture escaping), whereas moisturisers can only work on the outer layer of skin – which is mostly dead!

 Your skin loves the Mediterranean Diet

-Instead of a low-fat diet, I recommend the Mediterranean diet to all my clients: plenty of fruit and vegetables, good fats such as nuts, oily fish and olive oil, plenty of wholegrains (limit your portion size to 50g to keep blood sugar levels steady), and protein to fill you up: white meat, bean and legumes.
+I recommend the Mediterranean diet to all my clients: plenty of fruit and vegetables, good fats such as nuts, oily fish and olive oil, and plenty of wholegrains (limit your portion size to 50g to keep blood sugar levels steady), and protein to fill you up: white meat, bean and legumes.

 Then a naughty treat a couple of times a week – something to look forward to.